SatyamVyas04/MasteringPython/README.md

 The recommended type of extinguisher for oil fires is a wet chemical fire extinguisher.
 Wet chemical extinguishers are specifically designed to handle Class F fires involving cooking oils and fats.
 They work by creating a cooling and smothering effect on the fire, preventing re-ignition.
 These extinguishers are commonly found in commercial kitchens and restaurants where the risk of oil fires is higher.

 ## FIRE HYDRANT SYSTEM [(Source)](https://law.resource.org/pub/in/bis/S03/is.3844.1989.html)
-#### > Give five componants of Hydrant system
+#### > Give five components of the Hydrant system
 The five components of a hydrant system typically include:
 1. Water Source: The primary component is a reliable water supply, such as a municipal water line, reservoir, or water storage tank, which provides water to the hydrant system.
 2. Hydrant: The hydrant itself is an above-ground fixture that provides access to the water supply.
 It consists of a valve, outlet, and hose connection for firefighters to connect hoses and draw water.
-3. Water Mains: Water mains are the underground pipes that distribute water throughout the area.
+3. Water Mains: Water mains are underground pipes that distribute water throughout the area.
 They connect the hydrants to the water source and deliver water to the hydrant system.
 4. Control Valve: A control valve is installed in the water main to control the flow of water to the hydrant system.
 It allows for opening or closing the water supply to individual hydrants or sections of the system.
 5. Fire Hoses and Nozzles: Fire hoses are essential components that connect to the hydrants, enabling firefighters to transport water to the fire.
 Nozzles are attached to the end of fire hoses to regulate the water flow and spray pattern.

 #### > What is a wet riser and what is its location?
 A wet riser is a type of fire protection system commonly found in multi-story buildings.
 It consists of a vertical pipe or series of pipes that are permanently charged with water.
-The wet riser system is connected to a reliable water supply and has outlets at each floor level purpose being to provide a readily available water source for firefighters to access during firefighting operations in tall buildings.
+The wet riser system is connected to a reliable water supply and has outlets at each floor level purpose is to provide a readily available water source for firefighters to access during firefighting operations in tall buildings.
 It eliminates the need to manually transport water to higher floors, saving time and effort.
 It is located within a fire riser shaft or protected enclosure in a central and easily accessible area.

-#### > How many fire tanks are there in hydrant system and where are they located
+#### > How many fire tanks are there in the hydrant system and where are they located
-1. Static Water Tank: Underground or surface water tank, constructed to store water for fire fighting purpose.
+1. Static Water Tank: Underground or surface water tank, constructed to store water for fire fighting purposes.
-2. Terrace Task: A concrete/masonry/plastic steel tank constructed or erected on terrace of building for fire fighting purpose.
+2. Terrace Task: A concrete/masonry/plastic steel tank constructed or erected on the terrace of the building for fire fighting purposes.
 3. Priming Tank: A small tank erected in/over the pump house above the fire fighting pumps to keep the pump casing and suction of the fire pump permanently flooded.

-#### > How much fire fighting pressure is required at highest point in kg/cm<sup>2</sup>?
+#### > How much fire fighting pressure is required at the highest point in kg/cm<sup>2</sup>?
 As a general guideline, many [fire safety standards](https://www.adanielectricity.com/Tender/Uploadedfile/Corrigendum/Fire%20fighting%20Specs_20181228155441.pdf) recommend a minimum firefighting pressure of around 3.5 kg/cm² (or 3.5 bar) at the highest point.

-#### > How many pumps are there in a pump room? what is manual and auto running of pumps?
+#### > How many pumps are there in a pump room? what are the manual and auto running of pumps?
-1. Jockey Pump: A pump of small capacity which is set to come into operation, automatically with drop in static pressure in the system and to automatically stop when the pre-set pressure is reached again.
+1. Jockey Pump: A pump of small capacity which is set to come into operation, automatically with a drop in static pressure in the system and to automatically stop when the pre-set pressure is reached again.
-2. Terrace Pump: An electrically driven pump, located on the terrace connected to a terrace tank with gate valve on suction side and to the internal hydrant system with non-return valve on delivery side.
+2. Terrace Pump: An electrically driven pump, located on the terrace connected to a terrace tank with a gate valve on the suction side and to the internal hydrant system with a non-return valve on the delivery side.
-3. Fire Pump: An electric/diesel pump installed at static water tank to charge the wet-riser systems.
+3. Fire Pump: An electric/diesel pump is installed at static water tank to charge the wet-riser systems.
-4. Stand-by Pump: A pump of same capacity as fire pump, driven by a diesel engine or connected to any other alternate source of electric supply.
+4. Stand-by Pump: A pump of the same capacity as the fire pump, driven by a diesel engine or connected to any other alternate source of electric supply.

 In a fire hydrant system, both manual and automatic pumps can be utilized:
 1. Manual Pump: A manual pump in a fire hydrant system is operated by authorized personnel.
 When a fire occurs, individuals manually start the pump to provide water pressure and flow to the hydrant system.
 The manual pump requires human intervention to initiate its operation and control the water supply.